ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 fit for my frontend testing interests, and the book size seemed to make the project tractable.

+## Choosing a Publisher

+I didn't really "choose" a publisher, but was eventually spurred on by the opportunity that Packt presented.
+I didn't go through the steps of deciding to write a book, then trying to choose a publisher, or whether or not to self-publish - but the topic is one of great interest to folks I have chatted with incidentally about technical book authorship.

+* DISCUSS: "Why go with a real publisher (e.g., Packt) instead of self publishing (e.g., LeanPub)".
+Answers - have friend who wrote for Packt, access to technical reviewers, publicity, distribution, and they already wanted a book on the topic.

 ## The Book Proposal

 My first contact with Packt was from an "author relationship executive", which